infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 }
 ````

-Here we have added the `dhcp_host` attribute to the subnet resource and assigned the `legacy_id` of the BloxOne Host to serve the subnet.
+Here, the `dhcp_host` attribute has been added to the subnet resource and assigned the `legacy_id` of the BloxOne Host to serve the subnet.

-We can now run `terraform plan` to see what resources will be created.
+You can now run `terraform plan` to see what resources will be created.

 ```shell
 terraform plan